-Funeral plans set for Queens Village fire victims
+Queens Village fire victims’ funeral planned for May - amNewYork

-Members of the family who perished in the massive fire in Queens Village Sunday will be laid to rest next week.
+Members of the family who perished in the massive fire in Queens Village on April 23 will be laid to rest next week.

 A representative from the New Greater Bethel Ministries in Queens Village confirmed the funeral would be held at the church.

-A representative from City Councilman I. Daneek Miller’s office said it will take place on May 6.
+The service will be held on May 6, a representative from City Councilman I. Daneek Miller’s office said.

-Two-year-old Chayce Lipford, 10-year-old Rashawn Matthews, 16-year-old Jada Foxworth, 17 year-old Melody Edwards and 20-year-old Destiny Dones were all killed in the blaze that destroyed their two-story home on 208th Street.
+Two-year-old Chayce Lipford, 10-year-old Rashawn Matthews, 16-year-old Jada Foxworth, 17 year-old Melody Edwards and 20-year-old Destiny Dones were killed in the blaze that destroyed their two-story home on 208th Street.

-Maurice Matthews, Chayce’s grandfather and Rashawn’s father, escaped the house and suffered injuries but survived.
+Maurice Matthews, Lipford’s grandfather and Rashawn Matthews’s father, escaped the house and suffered injuries but survived.

+Lipford, Matthews, Foxworth and Dones were all relatives, while Edwards was a family friend.

-It was not clear which victims would be laid to rest on May 6.
+It was not immediately clear which victims would be laid to rest on May 6.

 A GoFundMe fundraising site was set up to raise money for the children’s matriarch.